sbreese/jQuery.OrderlyTyper.js/README.md

 ```
 ## About

-jquery.typer.js was originally developed for [LayerVault](http://layervault.com) by [Kelly Sutton](http://kellysutton.com).
+jQyery.OrderlyTyper.js is an enhanced version of jquery.typer.js.  jquery.typer.js was originally developed for [LayerVault](http://layervault.com) by [Kelly Sutton](http://kellysutton.com).

-You can see more projects from LayerVault in the [LayerVault Cosmos](http://cosmos.layervault.com).